Pope pledges good relations with Jews

 The Rome Jewish community is the oldest in the diaspora and plays a guiding role in Catholic-Jewish relations worldwide.

-World Jewish organizations welcomed the election of Francis, who maintained good relations with the Argentine Jewish community when he was archbishop of Buenos Aires.
+World Jewish organisations welcomed the election of Francis, who maintained good relations with the Argentine Jewish community when he was archbishop of Buenos Aires.

 "There is much in his record that reassures us about the future," said Abe Foxman, national director of the Anti-Defamation League in the United States.